robertorosero/pyhtonmig/Doc/library/urllib.parse.rst

       >>> o.geturl()
       'http://www.cwi.nl:80/%7Eguido/Python.html'

+   If the scheme value is not specified, urlparse expects the netloc value to start with '//', following the syntax specifications from :rfc:`1808`.
+   Otherwise, it is not possible to distinguish between netloc and path components, and would the indistinguishable component would be classified as the path as in a relative URL.

+       >>> from urlparse import urlparse
+       >>> urlparse('//www.cwi.nl:80/%7Eguido/Python.html')
+       ParseResult(scheme='', netloc='www.cwi.nl:80', path='/%7Eguido/Python.html',
+                  params='', query='', fragment='')
+       >>> urlparse('www.cwi.nl:80/%7Eguido/Python.html')
+       ParseResult(scheme='', netloc='', path='www.cwi.nl:80/%7Eguido/Python.html',
+                  params='', query='', fragment='')
+       >>> urlparse('help/Python.html')
+       ParseResult(scheme='', netloc='', path='help/Python.html', params='',
+                  query='', fragment='')

    If the *scheme* argument is specified, it gives the default addressing scheme, to be used only if the URL does not specify one.
 The default value for this argument is the empty string.